-When either knob turns, it rotates the spindle, and the spindle retracts the latch and allows the door to open.
-In most cases, the spindle is spring-loaded so that the latch springs back into the closed position when the doorknob is released.
+When either knob turns, it rotates the spindle.
+The spindle retracts the latch and allows the door to open.
+In most cases, the spindle is spring-loaded so the latch springs back into the closed position when you release the doorknob.

 Face Plate and Strike Plate

-The face plate is a flat metal plate on the edge of the door through which the latch protrudes; it is secured to the door with screws and holds the latch in place.
+The face plate is a flat metal plate on the edge of the door through which the latch protrudes.
+It's secured to the door with screws and holds the latch in place.
 The metal strike plate is attached to the door frame opposite the latch; its job is to guide the latch into its receptacle in the frame and hold it securely closed.